guihen01/DockerLibr/README.md

 |-----------------------------|
 |  DockerWrToJson             |  Write informations obtained from Docker Hub to a file (format json)
 |  DockerWrToTxt              |  Write informations obtained from Docker Hub to a file (format txt)
+|  GetHttpRep                 |  Simple Get Http Request with no authorization needed

 # Method DockerPullCount